(An excerpt from Cultivating Love: When Secrets Surface by Dr Ken McGill)

 …Always Trusts, Always Hopes (13:7): (Pistis; Elpis) – Faith, trust, belief, being firmly persuaded in the truth that something good is going to occur as a result of this situation is what is captured here.
 Inferred in these words are the hopeful expectation, desire and anticipation of good (fruit), regardless of how painful, awful and terrible the current predicament seems.
 It is this kind of hope that finds its expression in endurance under trial (Romans 5:1-5; Romans 4:18-21).

-In your situation, when calamity strikes, it is difficult to see the daylight and a future.
+In your situation, when calamity strikes, it is difficult to see the daylight and the future.
 Yet God would remind you that there are more pieces to your life puzzle to co-create and assemble, together, with Him (and with other stakeholders) in your life (Jeremiah 29:11; Romans 8:28).
-Just as the transformation of a seed in healthy soil always produces fruit, your transformation in this life circumstance commenced in what seemed like a grave, but if the process is allowed to unfold, will mature in your edification and potentially of the edification of your neighbor (John 15:4-5).
+Just as the transformation of seed in healthy soil always produces fruit, your transformation in this life circumstance commenced in what seemed like a grave, but if the process is allowed to unfold, will mature in your edification and potentially of the edification of your neighbor (John 15:4-5).
 I encourage you…Remain in Him.

 …Always Endures (13:7): (Hupomeno; Hupo [Under] + Menos [Remain]) – And with the mention of this word, we come full-circle.
 Hupomenos or Endurance is a “sister” word to Makrothymeo (Patience).
 In some cases, both are interchangeably used, while Hupomenos is translated “remain,” in John 15:1-5.
 Makrothymeo involves exercising understanding and patience toward persons; Hupomenos involves being patient toward things or circumstances.
 Makrothymeo suggests a refusal to retaliate; Hupomenos is a refusal to be defeated, beaten, conquered or worn out.
 Both are essential in the production of fruitfulness in this season of your life and both are achievable outcomes as this process matures.